-Domestic partners
+Civil Union Partners/Domestic partners

-The cost of coverage for a domestic partner is the same as the cost for a spouse.
-The cost of coverage for a domestic partner's child(ren) is the same as the cost for a dependent child.
-For the cost of domestic partner coverage in a particular plan, call the Benefit Service Center.
+The cost of coverage for a civil union partner/domestic partner is the same as the cost for a spouse.
+The cost of coverage for a civil union partner's/domestic partner's child(ren) is the same as the cost for a dependent child.
+For the cost of civil union partner/domestic partner coverage in a particular plan, call the Benefits Service Center.

-If your domestic partner and his or her child(ren) qualify as your dependents under section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof, your contributions for domestic partner medical, dental, and/or vision care coverage will be taken on a pre-tax basis.

-However, if your partner and his or her child(ren) do not qualify as dependents for federal income tax purposes as described above, you will pay for their medical, dental, and/or vision care coverage with after-tax dollars.
+If your civil union partner/domestic partner and his or her child(ren) qualify as your dependents under section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof, your contributions for civil union partner/domestic partner medical, dental, and/or vision care coverage will be taken on a pre-tax basis.
+However, if your civil union partner/domestic partner and his or her child(ren) do not qualify as dependents for federal income tax purposes as described above, you will pay for their medical, dental, and/or vision care coverage with after-tax dollars.